samsungsamiio/samsungsami.io/source/sami/sami-documentation/sending-and-receiving-data.md

 In the below example, `ddid`{:.param} refers to the device ID of the device connected to the WebSocket.
 Connected devices will receive messages containing their corresponding `ddid`{:.param}.

-A destination device must be connected to SAMI via WebSockets in order to receive Actions in real-time.
+A destination device must be connected to SAMI via a bi-directional WebSocket in order to receive Actions in real-time.
 {:.info}

 **Example message received by client**